-So let’s look at the flour.
-Specifically, wheat flour.
-Although the four ingredients of the quatre quarts are equal in weight, the flour has the greatest volume.
+Although the four ingredients of the original pound cake recipe are equal in weight, flour has the greatest volume.

 In a pinch you can substitute all purpose flour for cake flour.
 For each cup of cake flour use ¾ cup of all purpose flour plus 2 tablespoons of corn starch.
 This will lower the protein content, but the results will not be exactly the same since all purpose flour is not chlorinated.

 To make a chocolate cake you can replace some of the flour in the recipe with cocoa.
 Cocoa has starch and protein so it will absorb some water and contribute to the cake structure, as flour does.
 Replace equal amounts of flour with cocoa.
-For example, if you add 2 oz of cocoa reduce the flour by 2 oz.
+For example, if you add 2 oz of cocoa to a cake batter, reduce the flour by 2 oz.

 The flour I used contains rice flour, potato starch, pea fiber, tapioca starch and xanthan gum.
 The xanthan gum acts as a binder to replace the structure provided by wheat gluten.

 First I made our pound cake recipe using the reverse creaming method.
 The cake made with the gluten-free flour was significantly flatter than the cakes baked with wheat flour.
 This was not surprising since gluten helps the cake keep it’s shape while it rises in the oven.
 Without gluten the structure is weaker so the gluten-free cake can’t rise as high as a cake made with wheat flour.